So you want to be a science journalist

 1. Write

 ...in whatever way you can!
-The sad reality is that many good opportunities don't pay, and only you know if you can afford to take on that kind of work.
 If at all possible, find an opportunity that pays you for your time -- you're worth it.

 Some excellent paid opportunities: